 There are various methods of treating aerophobics:

-- Take a course to manage your fear, most airlines run courses for fearful flyers.
+- Take a course or read educational material to manage your fear, most airlines run courses for fearful flyers.

 - The medical profession provides psychotherapy through chartered clinical psychologists (UK) and cognitive behavioural therapists (US).